kevin-chalmers/set10108/labs/lab09/README.md

 #### Summing on the Kernel

-Our final approach to Monte Carlo &pi; involves us performing the final stage of the computation (the calculation of &pi;) on the GPU.
+Our final approach to Monte Carlo &pi; involves performing the final stage of the computation (the calculation of &pi;) on the GPU.
 To do this, we will use a new function within our kernel - `__syncthreads`.
 This function allows us to stop all threads within a block at a particular point in our code. *Note that only threads in the same block will synchronise*.
 This means that if you have more than one block, not all threads will synchronise.
 For our implementation to work then you can only have one block.
+This is effectively the same as the OpenCL version with a `barrier`.

 ```cuda
 __global__ void monte_carlo_pi(unsigned int iterations, float2 *points, char *results, double *pi)